khosh07/portfolio/_posts/2025-12-03-MINI-PROJECT2.md

 # Digital-Method
 I have acquired several analytical and visualization skills in my coursework in Digital Humanities, which I am now ready to utilize in my project.
-I want to apply the Topic modelling with BERT topic for my project which I have learnt from my course ; Digital Humanities
+I want to apply the clustering method for my project which I have learnt from my course ; Digital Humanities

 # Challenges